CSU-ECE-Outreach/Outreach-Workshop-Documentation/docs/minibots.rst

         :align: center

-Code Breakdown for Curious Folk:
+Code Breakdown for Curious Folk
 ----------------------------------
 * Sets pin A5 as an input pin, likely for reading from a sensor (e.g., an obstacle detection sensor).
 * Motor Speed Setup: The motor speed is set to a certain value